 Add Dropbox and Google Photos to MultCloud one by one.

 Click on "Cloud Transfer" button on the tab, if all the files in your Dropbox accounts are images, select Dropbox as the source and "Albums" under Google Photos as the destination.
 Then, click on "Transfer Now" to perform the operation and you can successfully migrate Dropbox photos to Google Photos.

-With the help of MultCloud, you can move Dropbox photos to Google Photos in just three simple steps.
+With the help of MultCloud, you can transfer photos from Dropbox to Google Photos in just three simple steps.
 As mentioned above, except for "Cloud Transfer" function, MultCloud has other two features.
 "Cloud Sync" feature can help you quickly sync or backup files from one cloud to another without shifting accounts.
 For example, you can sync Google Photos to OneDrive without efforts, or backup OneDrive to Google Drive.
 You can also link OneDrive accounts, realize remote upload to Google Drive and operate other tasks like file sharing with "Cloud Explorer" feature.

 Transfer files in clouds, FTP and WebDav for easily file management & information delivery.

 Sync two clouds or directories in two clouds through two-way sync or one-way sync.

 Combine multiple cloud storages into one and manage them like in Windows explorer.